Second blackout in a few days in the operating block of San Michele, in Cagliari .

 Now the USB union wants to see clearly and denounces the "total silence" of Arnas Brotzu , which has not responded to a request for clarification sent through the Workers' Representative for Safety, Gianfranco Angioni.

-Blackouts in a critical area like the operating block are "extremely dangerous," USB emphasizes, and has asked the company for a detailed report of the events and to open an internal investigation to determine the causes and any responsibilities.
+Power outages in a critical area like the operating room are "extremely dangerous," USB emphasizes.
+The union has asked the company for a detailed report of the events and to open an internal investigation to determine the causes and any liability.
+"We have also requested the immediate adoption of corrective and preventive measures and the updating of the Risk Assessment Document with specific reference to electrical risks and power continuity in critical areas," the union emphasizes.

 A letter that remained unanswered, despite its urgency: " The company's failure to respond to events of this gravity is unacceptable .
 It fuels concern among workers and patients and also creates strong public alarm and growing external visibility regarding a situation that should be handled with the utmost transparency and promptness."